 Arrhythmia Market is segmented on the basis of Geographical Region into North America, Europe, Asia-Pacific, and RoW.

-In the Asia Pacific region and South American regions, an increasing population of patients with cardiac arrhythmias and congestive heart failure (CHF) conditions are expected to drive demand in the future.
+In the Asia Pacific region and South American regions, an increasing population of patients with cardiac arrhythmias and congestive heart failure (CHF) conditions is expected to drive demand in the future.

 High unmet medical needs coupled with constantly improving healthcare infrastructure in emerging Asian and Latin American regions are expected to drive the market exponentially.